 1.)
 Interpersonal Skills

 One of the hidden assumptions behind the socialization question is that adequate interpersonal skills can only be acquired in a full-time, conventional classroom.
 The truth is, research simply does not support this.
 Interpersonal skills like manners, self-awareness, and conflict resolution are actually passed down from parents and other close caregivers.
 (The book The Well-Adjusted Child by Rachel Gathercole is a wealth of information on this!)
-Some studies show that social skills of homeschooled children are equal to, or in some aspects, superior to conventionally schooled peers.
+Some studies show that social skills of homeschooled children are equal to,or in some aspects may be superior to conventionally schooled peers.

 Here is one such study.
 Here is another.